Yelp: Public entity (2012–present)

 On November 2, 2016, concurrent with its earnings report for Q3 2016, Yelp announced it would drastically scale back its operations outside North America and halt international expansion.
 This resulted in the termination of essentially all international employees across Yelp's 30+ international markets from the sales, marketing, public relations, business outreach, and government relations departments.
 Overseas employees now primarily consist of engineering and product management staff.
 These layoffs affected only 175 individuals or 4% of its total workforce.

 In March 2017, Yelp acquired the restaurant reservation app Nowait for $40 million.
 In April 2017, Yelp acquired Wi-Fi marketing company Turnstyle Analytics for $20 million.

 In early 2020, Yelp listed space at 55 Hawthorne Street, San Francisco, for 235 employees as available for sublease.
 Business closures and stay-at-home orders during the COVID-19 pandemic in the United States caused a massive decline in searches on Yelp (down 64-83% from March to April, depending on category) and company revenues.
 On April 9, the company announced it would lay off 1,000 employees, furlough about 1,100 with benefits, reduce hours for others, cut executive pay by 20–30%, and stop paying the CEO for the rest of 2020.

 In September 2021, Yelp announced that it was relocating its corporate headquarters to a smaller space at 350 Mission Street to be subleased from Salesforce.
 On June 1, 2023, Yelp decided to close its offices in Phoenix, Arizona and Hamburg, Germany.
 According to an announcement made by the company, less than 6 percent of the available workstations in these offices were being utilized.
 This move comes after Yelp had already shut down its New York, Chicago, and Washington, D.C. offices.
 As of mid-2023, Yelp maintains a single remaining office in the United States in San Francisco.
 Additionally, the company will continue its operations in Toronto, Canada, and London, United Kingdom.
 The closure and downsizing of these offices are expected to result in approximately $27 million in annual cost savings for Yelp during the 2023–24 fiscal year.
 As of February 2024, its website listed reviews for establishments in 32 countries.

+In November 2024, Yelp Inc. acquired RepairPal, an auto services platform, for $80 million.
+In January 2026, Yelp Inc. acquired Hatch, an AI-powered lead management and communication platform, for $270 million in cash with an additional $30 million of employee retention.